Selene (comics): Powers and abilities

-Selene is a "psychic vampire" with the ability to sustain herself by psionically draining the life force of other human beings into herself.
+Selene is a mutant "psychic vampire" with the ability to sustain herself by psionically draining the life force of other human beings into herself.
 If she drains a person's entire life force, the victim dies and crumbles to dust in seconds.
 If Selene only drains the victim's life force partially, she achieves a measure of psychic control over her victim's mind, thereby subverting them to her will.
-Through unknown means Selene can also cause a human being to become a psychic vampire like herself, but be subordinate to Selene's own will.
-Selene's youthful appearance and vitality depends upon her absorbing the life forces of one or more people on a regular basis.
-This restores Selene to a youthful and healthy appearance when she has been injured, or when she over-exerts her other powers, and sustains her centuries-long life.
-A side effect of this process is that Selene remembers the life of anyone she absorbs.
+Selene can also cause a human being to become a psychic vampire like herself, but be subordinate to Selene's own will.
+Selene's youthful appearance and vitality depends upon her absorbing life force.
+By channeling absorbed energy, Selene can enhance her physical strength, speed, stamina, agility, reflexes, and durability to superhuman levels.